tdanford/pyplans/README.md

 # Plans

-If you want to accomplish a goal, one thing you might do is _make a plan_.
+If you want to accomplish a goal, one thing you might do is _make a plan_ -- and then write it down.

 The `plans` package lets you write down step-by-step, or other structures of, plans -- and then lets you manipulate them, evaluate them formally, or even simulate their performance.